Lewis-Cyber-Defense/pilots-handbook/defensive-security/linux-system-administration/os-info.md

 These files allow users or groups to execute a command, and can even prevent password requirements for certain commands.

+Permissions can also be seen with `sudo -l`

 # Updates and Installs
 Updates can be done easily based on the OS